Nastel/tnt4j-streams-zorka/README.md

 So resuming build process quick "how to build" steps would be like this:
 1. download `zico-util.jar` and `zorka.jar` to `tnt4j-streams-zorka/lib` directory.
-2. install manually managed dependencies from `tnt4j-streams-zorka/lib` directory running `mvn package`.
+2. install manually managed dependencies from `tnt4j-streams-zorka/lib` directory running `mvn install`.
 3. if `tnt4j-streams` not built yet build it: run `mvn clean install` for a [`pom.xml`](https://github.com/Nastel/tnt4j-streams/blob/master/pom.xml) file located in `tnt4j-streams` directory.
 4. now you can build `tnt4j-streams-zorka`: run `mvn clean install` for a [`pom.xml`](./pom.xml) file located in `tnt4j-streams-zorka`